Rent Relief for Kentucky Families

 The Section 8 program, also known as the Housing Choice Voucher program, does not have specific bedroom requirements that apply uniformly across all states, including Kentucky.
 Instead, the bedroom size is determined based on the composition of the household, specifically the number of people living in the dwelling.
 HUD uses the following criteria for bedroom size:

-• Two persons per bedroom.
+- Two people per bedroom.
 Generally, HUD allows two persons per bedroom as a standard guideline.
 For example, a family of four would typically be eligible for a two-bedroom unit.

 It's crucial to note that local housing authorities in Kentucky may have some discretion in interpreting and applying these guidelines.
 Therefore, individuals interested in Section 8 housing in Kentucky should contact their local housing authority for specific information on bedroom size requirements and eligibility criteria based on household composition.